★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Oriental Land Co., Ltd. operates Tokyo Disney Resort through three reported segments: Theme Parks, Hotel Business, and Other (Ikspiari retail complex and Disney Resort Line).
-The core moat is a legal/content moat from long-standing Disney IP licensing, reinforced by brand-driven demand and capacity/pricing management.
-Large, ongoing capex programs sustain destination-level appeal and raise entry barriers for smaller competitors.
-Key risks include dependency on Disney license terms/royalties, competitive attraction cycles (notably Universal), and macro or travel shocks that reduce discretionary demand.
+FY3/26 revenue was concentrated in theme parks (80.7%), with hotels at 16.9% and other resort infrastructure at 2.4%.
+The core moat is a legal/content moat from Disney IP licensing, reinforced by brand-driven demand, variable pricing, Disney Premier Access monetization, and capex-heavy attractions such as Fantasy Springs.
+Key risks include dependency on Disney license terms/royalties, competitive attraction cycles (notably Universal Studios Japan), and macro or travel shocks that reduce discretionary demand.

 Primary segment